Analyzing Fairness of Computer Vision and Natural Language Processing Models: Results and Discussions

 \subsubsection{Fairlearn Library}

-The Fairlearn library was employed to evaluate fairness in a computer vision model designed for age group classification.
+The Fairlearn library was used to evaluate fairness in a computer vision model designed for age group classification.
 The dataset consisted of four age groups: 0–18, 18–30, 30–80, and above 80 years.
 Since Fairlearn does not support multi-class classification directly, metrics were computed separately for each age group.
-Results are summarized in Figure 1.
+In Figure 2, we present the values of the demographic parity and equalized odds metrics for each subgroup of the sensitive feature (age group).
+The upper panel displays the demographic parity values for each subgroup, starting with the original model (accuracy = 0.66).
+We then show the metrics after applying different mitigation algorithms, such as Correlation Remover, Exponentiated Gradient, Grid Search, and Threshold Optimizer.
+The lower panel shows the equalized odds values for the same cases.
+Figure 3 presents the effect of applying the mitigation algorithms in sequential order.
+The results are discussed below.